-A demolition project involving five buildings that once housed operations for multinational firm IBM may be closer to happening, according to reports from media outlets in the state of New York.
+A demolition project involving five buildings that once housed operations for multinational firm IBM could be closer to happening, according to reports from outlets in New York.

 The TV station cites the mayor of Endicott, New York, where the buildings are situated on an IBM campus that is winding down operations, as having had contact with the preservation office.
 Endicott is in eastern New York’s Broome County, near Binghamton.

-According to the WNBF report and a June 2024 guest column on the (Binghamton) Press & Sun-Bulletin website, the five buildings targeted for demolition are abandoned, and a real estate developer has expressed an interest in redeveloping the 10 acres of land on which the structures sit.
+According to the WNBF report and a June guest column in the Press & Sun-Bulletin, the five buildings targeted for demolition are abandoned, and a real estate developer has expressed an interest in redeveloping the 10 acres of land on which the structures sit.

-Photos accompanying the media reports portray the buildings as multi-story manufacturing or warehouse buildings with brick or concrete exteriors.
+Photos accompanying the reports portray the buildings as multistory manufacturing or warehouse buildings with brick or concrete exteriors.

-The Press & Sun-Bulletin column, authored by former Endicott mayor Linda Jackson, indicates Milwaukee-based Phoenix Investors took possession of the buildings and abandoned campus in the second half of 2021.
+The Press & Sun-Bulletin column, authored by Endicott's former Mayor Linda Jackson, indicates Milwaukee-based Phoenix Investors took possession of the buildings and abandoned campus in the second half of 2021.

 The Press & Sun-Bulletin writeup says Phoenix first explored renovating the buildings, but, “After seeing the decay and dangerous condition of these buildings as a result of years of neglect, Phoenix was forced to make the decision to have these buildings demolished and make way for new buildings.”

-Although the developer and Endicott election officials express support for the demolition, the news reports indicate the New York State Historic Preservation Office has not finished its decision-making process and is awaiting photos that show the buildings so the preservation office can elicit opinions as to whether the structures have historic value.
+Although the developer and officials express support for the demolition, reports indicate the New York State Historic Preservation Office has not finished its decision-making process and is awaiting photos that show the buildings so the preservation office can elicit opinions as to whether the structures have historic value.

 Phoenix Investors describes itself as “a leader in the acquisition, development, renovation and repositioning of industrial facilities throughout the United States.”